-INTRODUCTION TO CRIMINAL JUSTICE
+INTRODUCTION TO CRIMINAL JUSTICE Grades 10-12 1 credit

 This course examines the history, development and function of the criminal justice system in America.
 It will examine the three major components of the system: police, courts and corrections, as well as their interrelations.